rust-lang/blog.rust-lang.org/posts/2025-01-18-Project-Goals-Dec-Update.md

 </div>
 </div>

-* The `-Znext-solver=coherence` stabilization encountered no issues and is now on beta, with a new update blogpost published.
+* The `-Znext-solver=coherence` stabilization is now stable in version 1.84, with a new update blogpost published.
-* Significant progress was made on bootstrap with `-Znext-solver=globally`, including finishing the core of the "typing mode" refactor and unblocking bootstrap.
+* Significant progress was made on bootstrap with `-Znext-solver=globally`.
+We're now able to compile rustc and cargo, enabling try-builds and perf runs.

 <div style="display: flex;" class="mt2 mb3">